kashi618/Atlas-of-Thoughts/Pointers and Arrays - C.md

   - ComputerScience
 ---

-##
+## Arrays and Memory Addresses

-The name of an array, is the same as the memory address location of the first element
+The name of an array, is the same as the memory address location of the first element of that array.
 ``` c
 #include <stdio.h>